Principle of Inclusion and Exclusion

 =![]()

-The number of integer solutions for the equation with
+The number of integer solutions for the equation

 is